 EIUI is based in New York City and targets community groups with diverse cultural and socio-economic demographics with a focus on under-served populations.
 The purpose is to use emotional education to improve the quality of life and reduce some of the numerous risk factors affecting inner city populations.
 The initiative is developing goals in the following areas:

 EIUI aims to become a model program for urban settings to address and reduce the negative impact of risk factors in inner city communities.
-This year EIUI provided training to inner city youth in the Van Dyke Housing Projects in the Brownsville neighborhood in Brooklyn, New York, USA which is one of the largest housing projects in the United States.
-There are plans of expanding the program which is supported by the New York Police Department Foundation.
+In recent years EIUI provided training to inner city youth in the Van Dyke Housing Projects in the Brownsville neighborhood in Brooklyn, New York, USA which is one of the largest housing projects in the United States as well as training in EI for New York Police officers through the NYPD Foundation.